Tesfaldet Tekie: Loan to Östersunds FK

 Tekie failed to make any competitive appearances for Gent.
 On 1 January 2018, he was sent on a one-and-a-half-year loan to Östersunds FK in Allsvenskan.
 In February, Tekie played in both legs as Östersund was knocked out in the round of 32 in the 2017–18 UEFA Europa League, losing 2–4 on aggregate to Arsenal.
 He went on to make 15 league appearances for the club in 2018, before his season was cut short in September due to an injury.

 In 2019, Tekie remained with Östersund during the first half of the season, making 12 appearances, before returning to Gent in June.

 Fortuna Sittard

-On 9 September 2019, Tekie signed a two-year contract with the option of a third with Fortuna Sittard in the Dutch Eredivisie.
+On 9 September 2019, Tekie signed a two-year contract with the option of a third with Fortuna Sittard in the Eredivisie.
 In his debut season in 2019–20, he established himself as a starter for his new club and played 20 games, before the league was abandoned in April 2020 due to the COVID-19 pandemic in the Netherlands.

 In 2020–21, Tekie made 33 league appearances, helping Fortuna Sittard to finish 11th in the Eredivisie table.
 On 30 March 2021, the club decided to exercise their option to extend his contract for one further season.

 In 2021–22, Fortuna Sittard finished 15th in the league, one place above the relegation zone, with Tekie making 27 appearances.
 In May 2022, it was announced that he would leave the club during the summer at the expiration of his contract.